Logo of the The Poor Swiss

 I am talking about Exchanged Traded Funds (ETFs) that invest in the United States.
 I talk specifically about ETFs from the United States.
 What matters here is the domicile of the ETF.
 This is more important than many people realize.

-In theory, these laws protect investors by giving them more information on the instruments they are using.
+In theory, these laws protect investors by providing them more information on the instruments they are using.
 However, in practice, they are only here to force people to invest in European funds.

 I believe these restrictions will not apply to execution-only brokers like Interactive Brokers.
 So, they should still be available in the future.